YouSee: Retail stores

 YouSee now operates 43 stores around the country, after a re-branding of TDC stores to the YouSee brand began in March 2016.

 Discontinued products

 YouBio

 With the prospect of facing competition from both Netflix and HBO when they announced their streaming services would be available in Denmark late 2012, YouSee announced plans for their own upcoming streaming service.
 It would be called YouBio (a play on the Danish word for cinema, biograf), and it launched on 7 December 2012.

 The service was available as an app on Smart TVs from LG, Samsung, on Android, and iOS.
-Costumers could also buy a separate digital media player YouBio Boks which YouSee had developed.
+Customers could also buy a separate digital media player YouBio Boks which YouSee had developed.

 In June 2014 TDC announced YouBio would become a movie rental service as they couldn't compete with Netflix who had been more successful than TDC had imagined.
 Later in the year YouBio was shut down completely.